 The East Zone provides award medals, neck ribbons and ribbons at cost to meet hosts at cost.
 When the meet host has tentative numbers on how many of each event and age category they need to communicate them to the Vice Chair.
 The Vice Chair will arrange for the East Zone awards to arrive at a meet in time for the awards ceremonies.
 If the Vice Chair is not present they will send instructions on how to present and distribute the awards.
 The Vice Chair and the meet host should communicate in advance of competition to arrange for meet staff to assist with setting up and presenting the awards.
 The Vice Chair will invoice the meet host after the inventory is rechecked.
 If the meet host wishes to be present at the pre- and post-meet inventory checks, they must communicate this to the Vice Chair well in advance of the start of competition.

+Chair

 APPENDIX D - Zone Election Chart